ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 ## NEXT STEP

-Go back to the main lesson, and open the `01-SecondStep` directory, then, open the [`ITCB.xcworkspace` workspace](https://github.com/ChrisMarshallNY/ITCB-master/tree/master/01-SecondStep/ITCB.xcworkspace) file with Xcode, and follow the steps in the [`README.md` file](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/README.md).
+In the project navigator of the workspace file, open [the `01-SecondStep` directory](https://github.com/ChrisMarshallNY/ITCB-master/tree/master/01-SecondStep), and follow the steps in its [`README.md` file](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/README.md).

 # SNIPPETS